Are You Maximizing Your Passive Training Sonar Data? – Part 2

 It is important to let training graduates know that this type of evaluation will be used, especially once they return to work.
 This sets the stage for openness and increases the likelihood of application.
 For more about application of learned material, we recommend reading Transferring Learning to Behavior

 Passive training evaluation sonar provides pieces that can be added to a chain of evidence showing the value of the training to the organization.
 Passive sonar findings alone are not enough, however, to create a strong chain of evidence of the value of training to the organization.
 Stay with us next week as we provide specific techniques for employing active training evaluation sonar.
-If you missed the last tip in this series, click here to read it.

 Don’t Miss a Feature